 Three industrial parks are located within the Town, all of them located between Washington Highway (U.S. Route 1) and Interstate 95.
-The Ashland Business Park is the largest of these having a total of one hundred eighty-seven acres.
+The Ashland Business Park is the largest of these, having a total of one hundred eighty-seven acres.
 The second and final phase of the park will have more direct access to Interstate 95, and potential for up to two million square feet of commercial and industrial space.
 The ninety-acre Ashcake Village Industrial Park has a variety of contractors, wholesalers and small manufacturers as does Ashland Park, a forty-five acre industrial park.
 All of the industrial parks are privately owned, indicating the strength of the local private sector.

-The Virginia Transportation Center on U.S. Route 1 in north Ashland provides an additional eighty-three acre park with an emphasis on distribution and logistics hubs.
-This particular business park was developed as a major distribution site for a second national retailer in FY2014 which opened in February 2015.
+The Virginia Transportation Center on U.S. Route 1 in north Ashland provides an additional eighty-three acre business center with an emphasis on distribution and logistics hubs.
+This particular business center was developed as a major distribution site for a second national retailer in FY 2014 which opened in February 2015.

-As mentioned previously, commercial building activity has slowly improved during FY2015 with few new businesses occupying space in existing buildings and very little construction of new buildings.
-Twenty-three commercial certificates of occupancy (CO's) were issued during the year, which is eight more than approved in FY2014.
+As mentioned previously, commercial building activity has continued to improve during FY 2016 with few new businesses occupying space in existing buildings and very little construction of new buildings.
+Nineteen commercial certificates of occupancy (CO's) were issued during the year, which is four less than approved in FY 2015.
 CO's are only necessary when a change of use in an existing building occurs or for new construction.
 Commercial CO's primarily came from tenant up-fits for new uses in existing buildings.
-Thirty-six new business licenses were approved in FY2015.
+Fifty-five new business licenses were approved in FY 2016.
 Commercial activity has been equalized in the downtown area with recent closings of existing businesses and openings of new businesses.
-Vacancy rates in downtown have held steady with a minimum amount of space available for lease or purchase.
+Vacancy rates in the downtown area have held steady with a minimum amount of space available for lease or purchase.
 Office space vacancy rates remain higher than retail, particularly in the Hill Carter Parkway area.